Greenkeepers: Recycle Crafts Workshop

 An afterschool arts and crafts workshop was hosted with Harvey Green Elementary.
 There, members informed elementary school students about the intricacy of recycling.
 All the material for the workshop was reused from cardboard, plastic caps, paper, etc.; This event serves as a gateway to promote future generations to recycle, reuse, and reduce.

 Litter Pickup

 Greenkeepers partnered with the City of Fremont to host a litter pickup event for high school students to get involved in making Lake Elizabeth, Central Park, a more beautiful place.
 More than 40 students attended to pick up trash from the park and recreational area.

 Recycling Drive

 As Greenkeepers USA was starting to get established, members started out with a simple project in order to consolidate a following within the local area, as well as to educated nearby neighborhoods in the benefits of practicing recycling.

 #SproutGK

 SproutGK was a workshop/gardening event organized by Greenkeepers and conducted at LEAF Stone Garden.
 Participants attended workshops where they developed problem-solving skills and learned about sustainable solutions.
 Participants also grew produce that went to the Tri-City Food Bank.

+Jakarta Projects

+Online Advocacy Campaign

+Greenkeepers posted informational posts on Instagram every month regarding an environmental issue specific to Indonesia.
+The goal was to raise awareness of local issues among the population and suggest specific ways to target such issues.

+Battery Recycling Drive

+Greenkeepers proposed and implemented the first-ever battery recycling system at Jakarta Intercultural School.
+As Jakarta does not offer municipality-centered battery recycling, expats and locals alike were dismissing the potential of soil degradation and water containment from improper battery disposal and throwing away batteries with general waste.
+By pitching to the school board, Greenkeepers secured a 7.5 million IDR funding for a 1-year contract period with a local battery processing company and placed bins around campus.
+Bins were accessible to approximately 2700 community members.
+As of October 2024, 44.8kg of batteries have been collected.